Elements of an Essay

 The "Elements of the Academic Essay" is a taxonomy of academic writing by Gordon Harvey.
 It identifies the key components of academic writing across the disciplines and has been widely influential.
 Below is a complete list (with descriptions).
 See Also Good and bad News of The Elements of Style

-adequately informed, the essay must include several important components to make it flow in a logical way.
-The main parts (or sections) to an essay are the intro, body, and conclusion.
-In a standard short essay, five paragraphs can provide the reader with enough information in a short amount of space.
+o make it flow in a logical way.
+The main parts (or sections) to an essay are. the intro, body, and conclusion.
+In a standard short essay, five paragraphs can provide the reader with enough inform. tion in a short amount of space.
+For a research paper or dissertation, however, it is essential that more than five paragraphs are present in order ...

 Here are some general thoughts before you get started.
 A good essay is well-organized and structured.
 Good essays have a clear introduction, thesis, and conclusion.
 Body paragraphs in the essay connect back to the thesis.
 Essays should be cohesive and have a good flow.
 We can create this flow by using transition words and phrases to connect one ...